Store Creation

 This store supports the former functions by exposing the following two properties out of the box:

-• data: This Flow of T can be used to render the current state into the UI by using some render*-functions.
+• data: This Flow of T can be used to render the current state into the UI by using any render*-function.
 This is described in the reactive rendering sections of the Render HTML chapter.

-• update: This is a Handler which manages a state changes of the store.
-This particular handler takes one T and simply substitutes the "old" state T of the store with it.
+• update: This is a Handler which manages the state changes of the store.
+This particular handler takes one T and simply substitutes T for the old state of the store.

 You can use this handler to conveniently implement two-way data binding by using the changes event-flow of an input-Tag, for example: